NeerajBuneeti/Forecasting-Earth-Surface-Temperature-TS/README.md

 ARIMA Model Fitting & Residual Analysis
 SARIMA Model Fitting & Residual Analysis
 Conclusion
 Let's forecast and combat climate change together! 🌍✨

+Link for the dataset : https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data/data
+Also I have tried new type of data visualization while handling large scale data, please have a look and feel free to give feedback.
+Feel free to reach out to me at voonadhanvanth183@gmail.com or connect with me here on LinkedIn.
+I am excited to explore new opportunities and collaborate on innovative projects!